 The campaign was all about gold, in fact, and it starred Billy Zane and Rob Riggle, both playing Colonels.

-In honor of Super Bowl LI, Hyundai did something that no one has ever been tried before.
+In honor of Super Bowl LI, Hyundai tried something that no one has ever done before.
 They filmed the entire 90-second Hyundai Super Bowl commercial DURING the game and revealed it in the first ad slot after the final play.
-The tagline of the campaign was, “This year, some of the better moments of the Super Bowl won’t only happen on the field.
+The tagline of the campaign was, “This year, some of the better moments of the Super Bowl won’t only happen on the field.”
 To help them pull this impressive feat, they worked with director Peter Berg.
 (He also directed some of Hyundai’s Super Bowl 50 commercials.)

 The Hyundai ad was shot live during the Super Bowl and aired after the Patriots’ epic comeback during the first ever Super Bowl overtime in history!
 The ad was filmed at a US military base in Zagan, Poland.
 Hyundai built a mock NRG stadium and invited soldiers to experience this unforgettable game in the stadium together with their families.
 How?
 Several of the soldiers were able to sit inside a pod surrounded by screens projecting their families in real time.

-Before the game, Hyundai had called on Super Bowl champions Joe Montana and Mike Singletary to help them build hype for their big stunt.
+Before the game last year, Hyundai had called on Super Bowl champions Joe Montana and Mike Singletary to help them build hype for their big stunt.

 Watch the teasers here:

-Cellphone carrier T-Mobile was back in the Big Game this year after a spectacular double-header 2016 Super Bowl performance!
-This year, they bought four Super Bowl spots.
+Cellphone carrier T-Mobile was back in the Big Game last year after a spectacular double-header performance in the 2016 Super Bowl!
+They bought four slots in Super Bowl LI.
 The company kept most of their ads secret until the Game, but they did reveal one T-Mobile Super Bowl LI commercial in advance.
 It did, of course, predominantly feature the color pink.
 That, and Justin Bieber.

 In the ad, we got to watch Bieber show off his dance moves as he recounted the historical evolution of #UnlimitedMoves.
 He danced alongside Rob Gronkowski and Terrell Owens, too.
 Both of those stars have been featured in other Super Bowl commercials as well.
 Gronkowski in the Tide Super Bowl LI commercial and Terrell Owens back in this 2015 Wix Super Bowl commercial.